New Trier Township, Illinois: Ghost Town

+History

+New Trier Township was established in 1850 as part of the Illinois township system and originally served largely rural communities along the North Shore of Cook County.
+Early township government responsibilities included tax assessment and collection, poor relief administration, road oversight, public health coordination, and election administration.
+A 1946 Township report described the Township as responsible for welfare relief, public health services, and assistance programs for dependent children, the blind, and elderly residents.

+During the postwar period, the Township expanded its role in social services and public assistance.
+By the early 21st century, Township operations included food pantry services, emergency assistance programs, disability support initiatives, employment assistance, and community partnerships with nonprofit agencies.
+Since 1961, New Trier Township has operated from 739 Elm Street in Winnetka, Illinois.
+The building was originally constructed in 1922 as the First National Bank of Winnetka and was designed in the Tudor Revival style by architect Clifford Shopbell.
+The building is a Local Winnetka Landmark.

 Demographics

 As of the 2020 census, there were 57,371 people living in the township.
 The population density was approximately 3,500/sq mi (1,400/km^{2}).
 There were 21,114 housing units.
 The racial makeup of the township was 82.5% White, 8.8% Asian, 0.8% Black or African American, 1.1% from other races, and 6.8% from two or more races.
 Hispanic or Latino of any race were 4.6% of the population.

 The median age in the township was 45.8 years.
 29.3% of the population was under 18 years, and 19.7% were 65 years or older.

 There were 20,447 households, out of which 38.9% had people under the age of 18 living with them, and 35.9% had people 65 years or older living with them.
 69.2% of households were married couples living together, 19.5% had a female householder with no spouse present, 10.3% had a male householder with no spouse present, and 1.0% were cohabiting couples living together.
 The average household size was 2.72 and the average family size 3.20.

 The median income for a household in the township was $177,672, and the median income for a family was $227,204.
 3.3% of residents were below the poverty line.